HediKhemiri3001/big-data-project-batch/README.md

  And like that if everything was done properly, if you check your mongodb database that's in the container called mongodb, you should find a collection called countries with alot of documents.

  Thanks for reading.
+ ## Made by:

- KHEMIRI Mohamed Hedi
+  - KHEMIRI Mohamed Hedi
- DALI HASSEN Naim
+  - DALI HASSEN Naim
- LAMINE Hatem
+  - LAMINE Hatem